 - tuition fees to cover the cost of study for up to one Academic Year (including student service and amenities fees), where Scholars are studying as fee-paying international students, up to a maximum of \$20,000 (\$10,000 per semester or \$6,666 per trimester).
 These fees are payable directly to the Host Institution.
-The Scholarship will only provide for international tuition fees if no current exchange agreement place is available between the Home University and the Host Institution. - language training tuition fees, where incurred, of up to \$1,500.
-These fees are only for in-country language training and are payable directly to the language training provider. - a travel allowance of \$2,500 to contribute to costs associated with the Scholar's travel to and from the Host Location. - an establishment allowance of \$2,500 to contribute to the costs associated with the Scholar settling into their Host Location. - a monthly stipend of \$2,500 to contribute to the Scholar's basic living costs in their Host Location. - health and travel insurance for the duration of their overseas Scholarship Program. - a dedicated Case Manager for the duration of their Scholarship Program who provides services including pre-departure briefings, advice on health and travel insurance, advice and assistance relating to accommodation, and payment of allowances. - New Colombo Plan Fellows (the top-ranked Scholar in each location and top ranked Indigenous Scholar) will receive an additional benefit of \$1,000 to purchase study materials for use during their Scholarship Program. - Scholarships may be sponsored by Private Sector Organisations for the duration of the Scholar's Scholarship Program.
+The Scholarship will only provide for international tuition fees if no current exchange agreement place is available between the Home University and the Host Institution. - tuition fees to cover the cost of Language Training, , for up to six months up to a maximum of \$10,000 for Scholars studying as fee-paying international students (or \$6,666 per trimester).
+These fees are only for in-country Language Training, and must be for an official language of the Host Country and are payable directly to the Language Training provider. - Scholars undertaking less than one month of full-time Language Training or parttime Language Training concurrent with another full-time program component, may have Language Training tuition fees paid up to a maximum of \$1,500. - the combined cost of semester tuition fees and Language Training tuition fees must not exceed the \$20,000 (\$10,000 per semester or \$6,666 per trimester) mentioned above. - a travel allowance of \$2,500 to contribute to costs associated with the Scholar's travel to and from the Host Location. - an establishment allowance of \$2,500 to contribute to the costs associated with the Scholar settling into their Host Location. - a monthly stipend of \$2,500 to contribute to the Scholar's basic living costs in their Host Location. - health and travel insurance for the duration of their overseas Scholarship Program. - a dedicated Case Manager for the duration of their Scholarship Program who provides services including pre-departure briefings, advice on health and travel insurance, advice and assistance relating to accommodation, and payment of allowances.

+- New Colombo Plan Fellows (the top-ranked Scholar in each location and top ranked Indigenous Scholar) will receive an additional benefit of \$1,000 to purchase study materials for use during their Scholarship Program. - Scholarships may be sponsored by Private Sector Organisations for the duration of the Scholar's Scholarship Program.
 This may include in-kind benefits provided direct to the Scholars, such as training opportunities.